stroy1220/CleCityTour/README.md

 ## JQuery and Bootstrap

-Minified versions of the JQuery Core and Validation libraries (including the "Additional Methods" library) have been included in the `<project-root>/src/main/webapp/js/` directory.
+Minified versions of the JQuery Core and Validation libraries have been included.

-Minified versions of the Bootstrap CSS and Javascript files have been included  in the `<project-root>/src/main/webapp/css/` and `<project-root>/src/main/webapp/js/` directories respectively.
+Minified versions of the Bootstrap CSS and Javascript files have been included.

 ## Ninject